arthurfenderbucker/arthurfenderbucker.github.io/_pages/about.md

 - Winning Team at Hackathon Ambev (Hack the World 2017 SP)
 - Best project award and Team leader at PACE POLI USP 2017 Competition (1st out of 200 teams)
 - A representative of the State of São Paulo at the national stages of the Brazilian Robotics Olympics (team leader 2015 & 2016)
-- Silver medal in the national stage of the Theoretical Robotics Olympics (2016)
+- Silver medal at the national stage of the Theoretical Robotics Olympics (2016)
 - Team gold medal at the “International Olympiad Mathématiques sans frontières” (2016).

 ### LANGUAGES